niemanlab/openfuego/README.md

 Follow the instructions in config.php.
 Create a MySQL database and enter the credentials in that file, along with Twitter credentials and optional (but recommended) API keys for Bitly, Goo.gl, and Embed.ly.

+You can also check out AMAZONAWS for instructions on running OpenFuego on Amazon Web Services' free tier.

 ### Usage

 Once config.php is edited, run `fetch.php` at the command line.
 You may or not get further instructions, depending on whether your version of PHP is compiled with process control.